Nervous System Disorders

 Arteriovenous malformations (AVMs) happen when a group of blood vessels in your body forms incorrectly.
 Here's what you need to know.

 A cerebral cavernous malformation (CCM) is a collection of small blood vessels (capillaries) in the central nervous system that is enlarged and irregular in structure.
 In CCM, the walls of the capillaries are thinner than normal, less elastic, and are likely to leak.
 Cavernous malformations can happen anywhere in the body.
-They most commonly produce symptoms when they are found in the brain and spinal cord.
+They most commonly cause symptoms when they are found in the brain and spinal cord.

 Arteriovenous malformations is the abnormal formation of veins and arteries.
 It can develop in the fetus or newborn baby.